Jonathan Groff: Coming out and LGBTQ+ activism

 Groff publicly came out as gay when asked by a Broadway.com reporter during the National Equality March in October 2009.
 He later shared his experience with coming out, discussing the pain of being closeted and the knowledge that disclosing his sexuality could have negative ramifications on his career.
-He has also expressed how much he values being a role model for young people as an out actor, and has advocated for the importance of sharing coming out stories.
+He has also expressed how much he values being a role model for young people as an out actor, and has advocated the importance of sharing coming out stories.

-Groff was initially hesitant to accept the lead role in the gay television series Looking, citing insecurities around being typecast in gay roles, but he ultimately found the experience rewarding: "living in that world and talking about gay issues was truly life-altering for me and made me so much more comfortable in my own skin".
-On June 29, 2014, Groff was a Grand Marshal at the New York City Gay Pride parade.
+Groff was initially hesitant to accept the lead role in the gay television series Looking, citing insecurities around being typecast in gay roles, but he ultimately found the experience rewarding: "Living in that world and talking about gay issues was truly life-altering for me and made me so much more comfortable in my own skin".
+On June 29, 2014, Groff was a Grand marshal at the New York City Gay Pride Parade.

 In April 2015, Groff was honored by the Point Foundation with the Point Horizon Award honoring a "trailblazer who has taken a leadership role as an advocate" of LGBTQIA communities.
 In December 2015, he was honored by Equality Pennsylvania with the Bayard Rustin Award, which "recognizes a Pennsylvanian who is continuing the work to ensure that the LGBT community will be visible, accepted, and celebrated in our society".
 In 2017, Groff was named Out100's Entertainer of the Year, celebrating impactful LGBTQ+ public figures.

 Relationships

-In 2009, Groff was romantically linked to actor Gavin Creel.
+In 2009, Groff dated actor Gavin Creel.
 From 2010 to 2013, Groff was in a relationship with actor Zachary Quinto.
 Groff dated New Zealand choreographer Corey Baker from 2018 to 2020.